defold/defold.github.io/llms/apis/extension-rive_rive.md

   - `path` (string) - The path of the asset file to replace with.
 E.g. "/path/to/file.png"
   - `payload` (string) - The payload of the asset file to replace with.
 E.g. a .png binary file.
 Takes precedence over the `path` option.

+### rive.set_font_fallback_path
+*Type:* FUNCTION
+Register a fallback font from a file path.
+This font will be used if glyphs are missing in the current font.
+Note that only one font fallback can be active at any time.

+**Parameters**

+- `path` (string) - The resource path to the font file.

+### rive.set_font_fallback_memory
+*Type:* FUNCTION
+Register a fallback font from a memory payload.
+This font will be used if glyphs are missing in the current font.
+Note that only one font fallback can be active at any time.

+**Parameters**

+- `payload` (string) - The font file contents.

+### rive.clear_font_fallback
+*Type:* FUNCTION
+Clear any registered fallback font.

 ### rive.databind.create_view_model_instance_runtime
 *Type:* FUNCTION
 Creates a ViewModelInstanceRuntime